nomanson/HTML-WireFraming/README.md

 TRANSPARANCY

-Use background-color with opacity (via RGBa) as shown in wireframe.css
+Use background-color with opacity (via RGBa) as shown in wireframe.css.
+This will make overlapping elements look darker!

 IMAGES